facebook/react-native-website/docs/native-modules-android.md

   protected List<ReactPackage> getPackages() {
     @SuppressWarnings("UnnecessaryLocalVariable")
     List<ReactPackage> packages = new PackageList(this).getPackages();
-    // below we add MyAppPackage to the list of packages returned packages.add(new MyAppPackage());
+    // below MyAppPackage is added to the list of packages returned packages.add(new MyAppPackage());
     return packages;
   }